Recommendations for Treating Grover's Disease

 by blockages in the sweat glands in the upper layers of skin," so there's

 that!
 (I, personally, feel very hot on my neck and back in bed, or on

-my back in a chair.
+my back and thighs in a chair.
 I am guessing this is because the sweat glands are not

 operating normally to cool my body.)